Sphurrthinaaidu-09/Ecommerce-review-analyzer/README.md

 ---

-## ⚡ What This System Does
+## 🧠 What This System Does

-1. Input: User Review
-2. Preprocessing: Cleaning + normalization
-3. Feature Extraction: TF-IDF
-4. Model Prediction: Sentiment classification
+1. 📝 **User Input**
+   Customer enters a product review in the Streamlit app.

+2. 🧹 **Text Preprocessing**
+   The review is cleaned by removing noise, special characters, and converting text to lowercase.

+3. 🔤 **Feature Engineering (TF-IDF)**
+   Text is transformed into numerical vectors using TF-IDF representation.

+4. 🤖 **Sentiment Prediction (ML Model)**
+   Trained Machine Learning model classifies the sentiment as Positive or Negative.

+5. 🔍 **Issue Detection (NLP Rules)**
-5. Issue Detection: Keyword-based mapping
+   Keyword-based mapping identifies the product issue category.

-6. Recommendation Engine
+6. 💡 **Recommendation Engine**
+   System generates actionable improvement suggestions based on detected issue.

-7. Output Display via Streamlit
+7. 🌐 **Streamlit Output Layer**
+   Final results are displayed in an interactive web dashboard.

 ---